BI-with-Sabbir/Power-Bi-Project/Financial Reporting In Power BI/Readme.md

 ## 📊 Key Findings
 - **Sales Trend Over Time:** Total sales show fluctuations over time, with notable peaks around Feb 2021..
-- **Top Performing Customers:** The top 5 customers by total sales include Eayo Company, Holston Company, Dazzleshape Corp, Skyvu Group, and Natures          Group.Eayo Company appears to be the highest revenue-generating customer.
+- **Top Performing Customers:** The top 5 customers by total sales include Eayo Company, Holston Company, Dazzleshape Corp, Skyvu Group, and Natures          Group.
+Eayo Company appears to be the highest revenue-generating customer.
 - **Top Cities by Sales:** Orange, Lake Macquarie, Albury, Nowra, and Adelaide are the top-performing cities in terms of sales.
 Orange leads in sales volume, followed by Lake Macquarie
 - **City & Customer-Level Insights:** The South Australia region, particularly Adelaide, contributes significantly to total sales.
-Some companies, such as SUPERVALU Ltd and Unit Ltd, maintain high profit margins despite varying total sales.
+Some companies, such as SUPERVALU Ltd and Unit Ltd, maintain high-profit margins despite varying total sales.
-- **Profitability & Margin Analysis:**Profit margins vary, with some companies achieving margins as high as 60% (e.g., Skippad Ltd), while others have lower profitability.There is a mix of high-revenue but low-margin and low-revenue but high-margin customers.
+- **Profitability & Margin Analysis:**Profit margins vary, with some companies achieving margins as high as 60% (e.g., Skippad Ltd), while others have lower profitability.
+There is a mix of high-revenue but low-margin and low-revenue but high-margin customers.
 - **Sales Distribution & Rolling Average:**The total sales graph indicates spikes in sales, but the rolling average (blue line) provides a smoother trend.
 There are several outlier peaks, indicating large sales transactions or promotions during specific periods.
 [🔼 Back to Table of Contents](#-table-of-contents)